Invoice Late Fee Wording: Examples & Templates You Can Use

 #4.
 Hybrid Rate

 Hybrid rates combine a standard flat rate with a compound interest rate on late payments.
-For instance, you can charge customers an additional $25 10 days after the payment deadline.
+For instance, you can charge customers $25 10 days after the payment deadline, or 5% of the total balance, whichever is higher.

-What to Do if The Invoice Still Hasn’t Been Paid?
+What to Do if an Invoice Still Hasn’t Been Paid?

 What to Do if The Invoice Still Hasn’t Been Paid